 I guess it should have.

-Learn To Use a Planner Effectively
+How to Use a Planner Effectively As a Beginner

 To my uninformed mind, planners were for: